Header image

 TIP: Boundary types can also be explored using the maps in the Overall Outcomes and Scale Outcomes modules.
 You may zoom in and out of the map and by clicking on a desired location, the dashboard will update to show that location’s data.

-By selecting a wave on the navigation panel, the data in the dashboard will update to reflect the wave selected (e.g., Wave 6) along with trends over time.
+By selecting a wave on the navigation panel, the data in the dashboard will update to reflect the wave selected (e.g., Wave 6) along with trends over time across all available waves.

 NOTE: Where wave data are not available due to non-participation, suppression, or uncertainty of results for an area, the corresponding wave will not be available to select.
 When switching between areas and wave data are not available for an area, the most recent wave for which data are available will be displayed.